mmarinovic/erc20-wizard/README.md

 # 🧙 Ethereum ERC 20 Wizard 🧙
-Create and deploy new ERC20 tokens on Ethereum network.
+CLI for creating and deploying new ERC20 tokens on Ethereum network.

 ## Install
 ```